Teradata/product-help/IMC/Tickets/Tickets.md

-### Tickets
+### Incidents

-Site Admins and Super Site Admins can open tickets for three reasons:
+Site Admins and Super Site Admins can open incidents for three reasons:

 - [Report a problem or incident](#reporting-a-problem-or-incident)
 - [Request a change](#requesting-a-change)
 - [Submit a question](#submitting-a-question)

-Tickets you create in the Console are no different than those you create in the Service Portal.
+Incidents you create in the Console are no different from those you create in the Service Portal.
 The Console just provides a streamlined way to manage them.

-Trial Users: You can only create tickets through this pane.
-You don't have access to the Service Portal.
+Vantage Trial Users: You should only create incidents through this pane; do not use the Service Portal.

 #### Reporting a Problem or Incident

-1. On the **Tickets** screen, select **Create Ticket**.
+1. On the **Incident** screen, select **Create Incident**.
 1. At **Request Type**, select **Report a Problem/Open an Incident**.
 1. At **Impact**, select: